 For information and resources regarding returning to campus and COVID-19 please visit the university COVID-19 website

-Join us on May 20th for our second Curated Collisions event centered around the theme of transformations in digital health and wellness.
-Whether you’re a C-Level executive at a large healthcare provider, a startup founder, or an academic or industry expert, be part of this one of a kind think tank. industry leaders, operators and domain expects will share their perspectives and approaches to solving the complex problems faced today in managing health and wellness, while networking and building collaborations.
+On May 20th, our second Curated Collisions event centered around the theme of transformations in digital health and wellness.
+We were joined by a C-Level executives, startup founders, and academic and industry experts, for this one of a kind think tank.
+Industry leaders, operators and domain experts shared their perspectives and approaches to solving the complex problems faced today in managing health and wellness, while networking and building collaborations.

-CEOs, SVPs, VPs, Directors, and Managers from pharmaceutical, biotechnology, medical device, healthcare, higher education organizations, and others supporting innovation and entrepreneurship in the AI/digital health and wellness space such as Cooley LLP, BridgeBio Pharma, Google Health, Headspace, Boston Children’s Hospital Innovation and Digital Health Accelerator, Mass General Brigham, Massnex, Tau Ventures, OptimizeRx, Northeastern University, VocaliD, Hagan and Co., Synesis Law, Optum – Fusion, MedRhythms, AInnovation, Mass General Brigham, Humana, Maine Health, The Roux Institute, MassChallenge Health Tech, Pair Team, RebootRx, J&J Innovation, MassChallenge Health Tech, Clover Health, Bayer Pharmaceuticals, and more!
+CEOs, SVPs, VPs, Directors, and Managers from pharmaceutical, biotechnology, medical device, healthcare, higher education organizations, and others supporting innovation and entrepreneurship in the AI/digital health and wellness space such as Cooley LLP, BridgeBio Pharma, Google Health, Headspace, Boston Children’s Hospital Innovation and Digital Health Accelerator, Mass General Brigham, Massnex, Tau Ventures, OptimizeRx, Northeastern University, VocaliD, Hagan and Co., Synesis Law, Optum – Fusion, MedRhythms, AInnovation, Humana, Maine Health, The Roux Institute, MassChallenge Health Tech, Pair Team, RebootRx, J&J Innovation, MassChallenge Health Tech, Clover Health, Bayer Pharmaceuticals, Mobile Integrity, Investinor, Intel, GE Healthcare, SBC Global, Breegi Scientific, Cary Pharm, Prolacta Bioscience, Brea Health, Iconic Therapeutics, Medufin, AiCure, Kicker Ventures, WELT, Accelerator Life Science Partners, Imply, Ceevra, BurnAlong, MedNovations, Thermo Fisher Scientific, IP Checkups, Sonder Capital, AGE-LESS AI, Articulate Labs, Marsh & McLennan, and more!

 Director, Innovation and Digital Health Accelerator